Covenant (Morbid Angel album): Artwork

 The album's cover image shows a page from The Book of Ceremonial Magic by Arthur Edward Waite to the right, and a reproduction of "The Pact of Urbain Grandier" on the left.
-It is their first album to feature a photograph as the album cover rather than an illustration.
-It was designed in collaboration with the band and shot by Martin Nesbitt, an Earache employee, and was designed to reflect the album's philosophy.
-In an interview with Metal Hammer, Vincent claimed that:“We wanted something that was solemn and sort of like… (he pauses) Not a rulebook per se but it had to suggest the idea of a pact, an allegiance if you will.
+It is Morbid Angel's first album to feature a photograph as the album cover rather than an illustration.
+It was designed in collaboration with the band and shot by Earache employee Martin Nesbitt, and was designed to reflect the album's philosophy.
+In an interview with Metal Hammer, Vincent claimed that:

+"We wanted something that was solemn and sort of like… (he pauses) Not a rulebook per se but it had to suggest the idea of a pact, an allegiance if you will.
 Overall, we wanted something timeless and about commitment.
 We felt that this record being what it was, who we were and its subject matter, it was like our covenant to ourselves and to ourselves.
-And as a bonus, if you look closely enough, you’ll find many little details that are references to a specific lyric of song from that album included in there.”
+And as a bonus, if you look closely enough, you'll find many little details that are references to a specific lyric of song from that album included in there."